FontysVenlo/PRJ4-iOS-Doc/README.md

 The example consists of a locally running Loopback backend providing a REST API to a simple table and a Swift application utilizing it.

 ## Backend: Employee REST API
 The backend consists of a REST API providing CRUD access to table *Employee* and is created via Loopback 4.
-If you do not have any Loopback 4 background, you are advised to first have a look at [Loopback 4 Getting started!] (https://loopback.io/doc/en/lb4/Getting-started.html) for setting up the environment as well as the Loopback 4 Todo tutorial (https://loopback.io/doc/en/lb4/todo-tutorial.html) for an overview of the steps necessary to build an app using Loopback4.
+If you do not have any Loopback 4 background, you are advised to first have a look at Loopback 4 Getting started (http://loopback.io/doc/en/lb4/Getting-started.html) for setting up the environment as well as the Loopback 4 Todo tutorial (https://loopback.io/doc/en/lb4/todo-tutorial.html) for an overview of the steps necessary to build an app using Loopback4.

 ### Create the app
 Use *lb4 app* to create the backend application: